 Full-time

 Mobile hair salons became popular during the pandemic and are continuing to grow as a segment of the industry.
-Mobile salons are either modified vehicles that have been transformed into a salon or stylists that make house calls.
+Mobile salons are either modified vehicles that have been transformed into salons or stylists that make house calls.

 Hiring and retaining employees is a continual challenge for hair salons.